 A short while after Terry’s death, Minnie invites Rosemary and Guy to dinner, and though they are reluctant to go, they ultimately do, and Guy forms a bond with the Castavets (though Rosemary remains reluctant to become too friendly with them).
 Minnie also gives Rosemary the pendant which had belonged to Terry, telling her it is a good luck charm and the odd smell is from a plant called “tannis root”…

-“The film works on multiple levels – as a supernatural thriller (though explicit paranormal elements are limited to a hallucinatory dream sequence and the final shot of the baby’s eyes), as a psychological thriller about a paranoid pregnant woman who imagines herself at the centre of a conspiracy, and as the last word in marital betrayal, since the most despicable villain here is surely Guy, who allows his wife to be raped by the devil in exchange for an acting role.”
-The Guardian
+“The film works on multiple levels – as a supernatural thriller (though explicit paranormal elements are limited to a hallucinatory dream sequence and the final shot of the baby’s eyes), as a psychological thriller about a paranoid pregnant woman who imagines herself at the centre of a conspiracy, and as the last word in marital betrayal, since the most despicable villain here is surely Guy…” The Guardian

 ” …various close-ups of Rosemary’s changing face throughout the film that are so good that actually there is an abundance of easy to see details and textures now that are nowhere to be seen on the DVD release.
 Shadow definition is also greatly improved.
 What pleases the most, however, is the very solid organic look the film has.”
 Blu-ray.com